Henrike-Schwenn/Predicting_bike_rental_demand/docs/index.md

-# Predicting Bike Rental Demand

-## Welcome to GitHub Pages
+## Welcome to GitHub Pages - Predicting Bike Rental Demand

 You can use the [editor on GitHub](https://github.com/henrike-94/Predicting_bike_rental_demand/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.